open2c/cooler-binder/README.md

 It will launch a "Binder" application using the code in this repository.

-To start, after launching the binder, simply click on `the cooler_quickstart.ipynb` IPython notebook.
+To start, after launching the binder, simply click on  **cooler_quickstart.ipynb** IPython notebook.

 To run the code in a cell, press `shift+enter`.
 Individual cells can then be modified and re-run.
 To flush the current set of variables, restart the notebook kernel from the Kernel menu.